$ DISCOVER CHEAP US FREE & CHEAP TRAVEL

 Address: Old Town Square, Fort Collins, CO 80524

 Tip: Fort Collins has more breweries per capita than almost anywhere in Colorado — many offer free tours or $5 taster flights.
-The Fort Collins Museum of Discovery offers free admission the first Friday of each month.
+For the Museum of Discovery, borrow a free Curiosity Pass from the Poudre River Library to skip the $15.50 admission.
 Check the Old Town Square events calendar for free summer concerts.

 Poudre River Trail